![]() Plaque at Thurso station |

 This summary shows the Caledonian Sleeper between London & Inverness, but you can also use the daytime Highland Chieftain as explained below.

 An additional Inverness<>Orkney train/ferry combination is possible May-September when the lunchtime ferry operates.
-Alternative route via Aberdeen.

 Step 1, travel to Inverness

-London to Inverness by Caledonian Sleeper
+London or Birmingham to Inverness by Caledonian Sleeper

 Buy sleeper tickets at www.sleeper.scot.

-Or take a daytime train from London, York, Newcastle, Edinburgh, Glasgow...
+Or take a daytime train from London, York, Newcastle...

 From London, LNER's Highland Chieftain leaves London Kings Cross around 12:00, York around 14:00 & Newcastle around 15:00, arriving Inverness around 20:00.
 It runs from London to Edinburgh with plenty to see on the way, then continues over the scenic Highland Line to reach Inverness.
 Southbound, the Highland Chieftain leaves Inverness daily at around 07:55 for Newcastle, York & London, reaching London Kings Cross around 16:00.
-Buy tickets at www.lner.co.uk or www.thetrainline.com.
+Check current train times and buy tickets at www.lner.co.uk or www.thetrainline.com.
+See rail network map.

-You'll need to stay overnight in Inverness: The Royal Highland Hotel is right next to the station, handy for arrival and departure.
+You'll need to stay overnight in Inverness: The Royal Highland Hotel is inexpensive and right next to the station, handy for arrival and departure.
 Built by the Highland Railway in 1856 as the station hotel, it features a Victorian grand staircase said to have inspired the grand staircase on RMS Titanic.

 Step 2, take the Far North Line to Thurso

-The Far North Line is Britain's most northerly branch line, completed in 1874.
-Trains run the 154 miles from Inverness to Thurso four times a day Monday-Saturday, once a day on Sundays.
-At the time I write this, there's a train leaving Inverness at 10:41 Monday-Saturdays, arriving Thurso 14:24, in plenty of time to connect with the evening ferry to Orkney.
-The train is an air-conditioned 2-car unit with comfortable seats, tables, toilet, luggage racks, and (usually) a refreshment trolley.
+These trains are an air-conditioned 2-car units with comfortable seats, tables, toilet, luggage racks, and (usually) a refreshment trolley, although I'd play safe and take your own supplies.
 For the best views, sit on the right hand side of the train going north from Inverness.
-Going south from Thurso, also sit on the right hand side as the train changes direction at Georgemas Junction.
+Going south from Thurso, you should also sit on the right hand side as the train changes direction at Georgemas Junction.

 Buy tickets at www.scotrail.co.uk or www.thetrainline.com.